 We are proud to support all of these great causes and encourage you to follow the links to find out more about these wonderful organizations and how you can support them as well!

-Sunshine Center: Funds will be used for the Client Enrichment expenses for clients in their Day Habilitation Program.
+Sunshine Center: Funds will be used for the Client Enrichment expenses for clients in their Day Habilitation Program, who they’re creatively working to serve remotely during the COVID-19 pandemic.
 Participants are individuals who have mental retardation or other learning disabilities and will gain from the experiences this program offers, including personal goals and adaptive life skills for community living.

-Resource Crisis Center: Funds will be used to provide high-quality summer programs to children who are being served through their residential program.
-This will allow the Center to help support the mental, emotional, and social needs of children, as well as their maintaining their physical safety.
+Resource Crisis Center: Funds will be used to provide high-quality summer and after-school programs to children who are being served through their residential program.
+This will allow the Center to help support the mental, emotional, and social needs of children, as well as maintaining their physical safety.

-The Galveston County Food Bank: Funds will be used for costs associated with distribution of nutritional food to the Food Bank’s network of pantries, residential facilities and meal sites serving Island residents, including the Homebound Nutritional Outreach Program.
-They have also added a “Kidz Pacz” program to distribute food to kids in need during the summer.
+The Galveston County Food Bank: Funds will be used for costs associated with distribution of nutritional food to the Food Bank’s network of pantries, residential facilities, and meal sites serving Island residents, including the Homebound Nutritional Outreach Program.

 Galveston Meals on Wheels: Funds will be used to cover the food expense for prepared meals being delivered by volunteers to individuals who are unable to prepare meals for themselves due to illness and/or aging. http://gimow.org/. https://www.facebook.com/GalvestonIslandMealsOnWheels/